vidit98/graphconv/README.md

 - [ ] Optimize code

 ## Training
+Download data set from [here](https://groups.csail.mit.edu/vision/datasets/ADE20K/).
+Place all the training images in `data/ADEChallengeData2016/images/training` and ground truth of segmentation in `data/ADEChallengeData2016/annotations/training`.

 To put the network to training use the command below.
 Hyperparameters can be changed by giving inputs via terminal.
 Please go through the file train.py for knowing about hyperparameters